-I've performed over 2,000 otoplasty procedures since becoming a board certified plastic surgeon over 15 years ago.
+I've performed over 2,000 otoplasty procedures since becoming a board certified plastic and reconstructive surgeon over 15 years ago.
 My patients include males and females who have simple to highly complex issues affecting their ear contour.
 For these reasons, I am the most experienced otoplasty surgeon in Toronto, Ontario.

 Unique point: can treat children and adults

 Children make up a huge part of the number of pinnaplasty patients I've performed surgery on.
 In fact, they are the majority of my otoplasty patients.
 Currently, I perform at least two otoplasty procedures a week to correct protruding ears.
 As a result, I have the highest number of ear surgery patients in Ontario.
 I understand the delicate structures of a child's ear.
 In addition, as a mother myself, I am particularly sensitive to the emotions they may be experiencing as a result of their prominent ear shape. *Please note that at this time, I do not perform ear surgery on children under 7 years of age.

 Your child may be a candidate for ear surgery if he or she is at least 7 years old and in good health, with no serious medical conditions.global$galleries_array;